veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 $$ (eq.system)

-Similarly, for a linear polariser it is simple to write down the Jones matrix if one knows the direction in which the polariser absorbs or transmits all the light: use {eq}`eq.MLP` in combination with the rotation matrices.
-Alternatively, if $\hat{\mathbf{v}}$ is in the direction of the linear polariser and $\hat{\mathbf{w}}$ is perpendicular to it, we have
+Similarly, for a linear polarizer it is simple to write down the Jones matrix if one knows the direction in which the polarizer absorbs or transmits all the light: use {eq}`eq.MLP` in combination with the rotation matrices.
+Alternatively, if $\hat{\mathbf{v}}$ is in the direction of the linear polarizer and $\hat{\mathbf{w}}$ is perpendicular to it, we have

 ```{math}
 \begin{align*}